Great accessible UK weekend breaks: Manchester

-Manchester Sightseeing Tours offer a range of city sightseeing activities within Greater Manchester and a selection of day trips by train or coach to the wider region.
+Manchester Sightseeing Tours offers a range of city sightseeing activities within Greater Manchester and a selection of day trips by train or coach to the wider region.

-Speaking about the accessibility of their different tours, Manchester Sightseeing Tours said they have a number of tours that are led by blue or green badge certified professionals.
+Speaking about the accessibility of their different tours, Manchester Sightseeing Tours said they have several tours that are led by blue or green-badge-certified professionals:

 “We offer a range of guided tours in the city centre led by Blue or Green Badge certified professional Tourist Guides that give visitors an insight into Manchester’s rich history.
-There is a daily Discover Manchester tour that departs at 11 am from Manchester Central Library or the Manchester Highlights tour that departs every Saturday at 2 pm from Piccadilly Gardens, or we can even organise a tailored private tour.
+There is a daily Discover Manchester tour that departs at 11 am from Manchester Central Library, or we can even organise a tailored private tour.
 All of these tours are accessible for those with mobility issues as the pace is leisurely.
 The buildings included on the tours, such as the Midland Hotel, the Royal Exchange, and the Free Trade Hall, all provide access facilities.

 “For football fans, we offer tours of both Manchester United’s Old Trafford and Manchester City’s Etihad Stadium.
-Both stadiums are access-friendly with lifts between floors, so mobility-impaired visitors can enjoy tours of the world-famous clubs and the facilities used by the global superstars of both United and City.”
+Both stadiums are access-friendly with lifts between floors so that mobility-impaired visitors can enjoy tours of the world-famous clubs and the facilities used by the global superstars of both United and City.”

-Visitors using mobility scooters may have to make use of wheelchairs provided at the attraction and people wanting to go on tours will need to book online.
+Visitors using mobility scooters may have to use wheelchairs provided at the attraction, and people wanting to go on tours will need to book online.

 New Manchester Walks

-The New Manchester Walks brings this 21st-century city alive and visitors will not only get to see the latest attractions in the city but will also take tours to historical attractions too.
+The New Manchester Walks brings this 21st-century city alive, and visitors will not only get to see the latest attractions in the city but will also take tours of historical attractions too.

 From the Gothic architecture and cotton palaces in central Manchester to the new dockside towers of Salford Quays, visitors will get a great insight into the old and new ways of life.

-During tours, visitors can see the Town Hall, the cathedral, Chetham’s, Art Gallery, John Rylands library, underground tunnels, the canals and learn about the music scene and the cotton industry.
+During tours, visitors can see the Town Hall, the cathedral, Chetham’s, Manchester Art Gallery, John Rylands library, underground tunnels, and the canals and learn about the music scene and the cotton industry.